jlento/presentations/_slides/CSCSupercomputers/Supercomputers.md

 ## When not to use a supercomputer

-- when doing code development (in most cases)
+- code development, in most cases

 Weight the added complexity of supercomputer environment vs. the increase in resources.